UCSF-CBI/c4/docs/howto/rstudio.md

-## 3. RStudio Desktop over X11 Forwarding
+## Alt 3.
+RStudio Desktop over X11 Forwarding

 <div class="alert alert-warning" role="alert">
 It is <em>not</em> possible to run RStudio Desktop via X2Go, because X2Go does not support the modern graphical protocols that RStudio Desktop requires.